Google Ads Transparency Scraper avatar

 • Leading www. is stripped before matching, so www.example.com and example.com resolve to the same entry.

-• If Google's autocomplete returns no suggestions for a domain, or no suggestion exactly matches the input domain, the domain is recorded as ads_ever: "No" and processing moves on.
+• If the Transparency Center doesn't recognize a domain, it is recorded as ads_ever: "No" and processing moves on.

 Output